veebch/edify/README.md

 and re-run the script.

 If the unit is freezing, try switching to another power supply.
+I've lost count of the number of times I've spent half a day trying to debug what turned out to be a dodgy power supply.

 # Licencing